alleyinteractive/elasticsearch-extensions/README.md

 ## Development Process

 See instructions above on installing from source.
 Pull requests are welcome from the community and will be considered for inclusion.
-For more information, see the Contributing section below.

 ### Contributing